casinca/LLM-quest/llm_quest/vit/README.md

 # Vision Transformer (ViT) from scratch

-*note: when I mention "hidden states" I mean the final hidden states/latent representations, output of the last layer before reducing to logits.*

 This from-scratch ViT implementation is an intermediate step towards multimodal models.
 The goal is to reuse the ViT as an image encoder for an LLM.